 Top 6 Tips to Get More Done Every Day

-As entrepreneurs we naturally have a lot of ideas.
-When we first come up with an idea we feel this rush of adrenaline and excitement about it!
+You probably naturally have a lot of ideas.
+When you first come up with an idea you feel this rush of adrenaline and excitement about it!
 Then as time passes, doubt starts to creep in.
-We might start to wonder how we are going to execute it.
-Maybe we start putting a plan into action and we hit a roadblock and we want to give up because it gets hard.
-Or maybe we tell a few people about it and they crush it before it ever had a chance to come to life.
+You might start to wonder how you are going to execute it.
+Maybe you start putting a plan into action and you hit a roadblock.
+Then you want to give up because it gets hard.
+Or maybe you tell a few people about it and they crush it before it ever had a chance to come to life.
 That is how we all start right?
 With just one idea...a spark that breathes life into us.

 The initial adrenaline rush, the spark, has gone and we don't really feel like we are growing anymore.
 Does that make us unsuccessful?
 We get restless and start looking for things to change - do we change our branding?
 Do we look to redesign our website?

 What we are looking to "fix" is not really broken though!
 Your website is great!
 Your branding has gotten you this far!
 What you are looking for is to be pushed outside of your comfort zone again.
 The problem is you aren't sure where to go from here.
 You are on an unpaved path and there is nobody there to tell you which way to go.
 You feel stuck.

 I have been there too!
 It is so frustrating when you know that you are capable of so much and you are having trouble taking action.